Vaishnavjay/Assignment-1---Format-Preserving-Encryption/README.md

 EE20M544
 vaishnavjrm@gmail.com

-Code compilation & execution can be done in an IDE like Codeblocks/Microsoft Visual Studio on a Windows Machine.
+Code compilation & execution can be done in an IDE like Codeblocks/Microsoft Visual Studio, on a Windows machine.
-Otherwise, the executable can be directly run in a Windows machine.
+Otherwise, the executable (.exe) can be directly run on a Windows machine.